 Current certification as a professional CPR (BLS) provider is also required at the time of entry into the first clinical nursing course.
 EMS 1171 Basic Life Support is offered at Clark State or certification can be obtained through American Heart Association or American Red Cross.

-If students have completed all of the non-nursing courses in the curriculum and wish to continue taking courses while waiting for acceptance into the LPN courses, there are other courses that are offered at the College that can assist to prepare them for a healthcare career and/or may be applied towards a higher degree in nursing at a later date.
-If students are receiving financial aid, they should discuss what impact taking non-curriculum courses will have on their financial aid with someone in the College's Financial Aid Office.
+If students have completed all of the non-nursing courses in the curriculum and wish to continue taking courses while waiting for acceptance into the LPN courses, they should do so with caution.
+There are other courses that are offered at the College that can assist to prepare students for a healthcare career and/or may be applied towards a higher degree in nursing at a later date.
+However, if students are receiving financial aid, they should discuss what impact taking non-curriculum courses will have on their financial aid with someone in the College's Financial Aid Office before enrolling in any non-curricular courses.

-All students are encouraged to contact their nursing advisor each semester prior to registering for courses.
+All students are encouraged to contact their general academic or nursing advisor each semester prior to registering for courses.

 Do Students Need to Meet any Additional Requirements While on the List?